instructlab/instructlab/containers/README.md

 # Putting `ilab` in a Container AND making it go fast

 Containerization of `ilab` allows for portability and ease of setup.
-With this, users can now run lab on OpenShift to test the speed of `ilab train` and `generate` using dedicated GPUs.
+With this, users can now run lab on OpenShift to test the speed of `ilab model train` and `generate` using dedicated GPUs.
 This guide shows you how to put the `ilab` CLI, all of its dependencies, and your GPU into a container for an isolated and easily reproducible experience.